YutaGoto/JumpKingPlus.github.io/_docs/getting-started.md

 # Getting started
 {: .no_toc }

-Let's get started on how to build a custom level, reskin or collection for Jump King.
+Let's get started on how to build a custom level, reskin or collection for Jump King.<!-- more -->
 {: .fs-6 .fw-300 }

 ## Table of contents